JOINING GIRL SCOUTS

 Our Council has an online way to find and join a Girl Scout troop near you: Finding a Girl Scout Troop in NC Coastal Pines Council.
-To be able to control our troop and patrol sizes, Troop 1806 only allows a limited number of girls to join us through the online system.
+To be able to control our troop and patrol sizes, Troop 1806 only allows a limited number of girls to join us through the online system - be sure to ask us first about openings in Troop 1806 before using the online system.
 Adults can join us through the online system.

 Girl Registration Form: A Girl Registration form can be downloaded and printed out here.
 Girl Registration Form Download.
 A Girl Scout registration is good from October 1 through September 30, and must renew every fall to be active.
 Girls will be given an opportunity in the late spring to re-register “early bird,” but this still only renews membership from October 1 through September 30.
 Regardless of when a girl joins Troop 1806, GSUSA will collect the annual $25 registration fee - there is no pro-ration of the fee for a partial year.